oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 #### `wlst_mode`

-This key element specifies the WLST mode that is applicable for an MBean attribute description.
+This key element specifies the WLST modes that are applicable for an MBean attribute description.
 The value can be "offline", "online", or "both".

 #### `wlst_name`